Epoch Investment Partners Inc. Has $187.57 Million Position in AstraZeneca PLC (NASDAQ:AZN)

 Wall Street Analyst Weigh In

 A number of equities research analysts have recently weighed in on AZN shares.
 StockNews.com started coverage on AstraZeneca in a research report on Thursday, October 5th.
 They set a “strong-buy” rating for the company.
-Jefferies Financial Group upgraded AstraZeneca from a “hold” rating to a “buy” rating in a research report on Monday, September 25th.
-Finally, Erste Group Bank restated a “hold” rating on shares of AstraZeneca in a research report on Friday, September 8th.
+Erste Group Bank restated a “hold” rating on shares of AstraZeneca in a research report on Friday, September 8th.
+Finally, Jefferies Financial Group upgraded AstraZeneca from a “hold” rating to a “buy” rating in a research report on Monday, September 25th.
 Two investment analysts have rated the stock with a hold rating, five have issued a buy rating and one has assigned a strong buy rating to the company’s stock.
 According to MarketBeat, AstraZeneca has an average rating of “Moderate Buy” and an average target price of $103.00.

 AstraZeneca Trading Up 0.8 %